 VISION FOR BLACK DADS TODAY AND BEYOND

-What does the 2020 census have to do with black dads?
+What does voting have to do with black dads?

 "IF YOU FEAR SOMETHING, YOU GIVE IT POWER OVER YOU"

 According to a report on Men’s Fertility and Fatherhood (2014) by the U.S. Census there are 8.2 Million Black (only) fathers in the U.S. It is hard to fathom that ALL of these dads are absent, however that is what the societal narrative would lead you to believe.

 2020 marks the 55th Anniversary of the 1965 Moynihan Report.
 The controversial report argued that combating poverty required strengthening families in the United States—particularly through positively impacting Black men.

 Black Dads Count is an effort to educate, encourage and inspire Black Dads to fully engage in their civic responsiblity.

 The number of single-father households has surged nearly ninefold since 1960, from less than 300,000 to more than 2.6 million in 2011.

 Only 35.5 percent of custodial fathers received all child support that was due in 2015.

 More African American adult children compared to White adult children reported that their mothers supported their relationship with their nonresident father.